akbc-conference/2022/pages/virtual-details.md

 ### Live Sessions

-Authors of each paper will participate in a _live_ poster session, where the authors will be available for discussions.
+Authors of each paper will participate in a _live_ poster session on Gather.town, where the authors will be available for discussions.
-- These meetings will be held on Gather.town.

-## Virtual Booth for Sponsors

-Each sponsor will get a dedicated page on the virtual site and space in Gather.town.
-The dedicated page can be used for company description, job openings, and contact information, etc.
-Gather.town can be used for more interactive exchanges.

 ## Workshops